 On a styled shoot, it’s not about telling a story.
 There isn’t a story to tell.
 It’s about showcasing your best work, creativity, what you’re capable of.
 It’s about showing new ideas, providing inspiration.
 This is all well and good if you’re creating menus or place settings, because the shoot showcases a product.
 For a photographer who’s work is fundamentally based on authentically capturing emotion, and utilising unique opportunities to be creative, the images that result from a stylised shoot are utterly pointless.
 The entire basis of many photographers portfolios are the unposed moments, the off the cuff stuff that you just can’t fake.

 On a styled shoot you are taking photos of stationary objects, models.
 It’s more like a commercial or fashion shoot, which just isn’t what we do.
 Wedding photographers work in an emotional, fast paced environment.
 The pressure is on to get the perfect shot first time, every time.
 You’re bound by timeline constraints, you’re “competing” with guests for photos.
-You’re politely trying to ask the wedding coordinator to stop following you around whilst trying to get some natural couples photos.
+There are hurdles and barriers to overcome at every turn.

 On a styled shoot you have full control.
 You aren’t working with time pressure or available light to the same degree that you are at a wedding.
 You can retake a shot as many times as you like.
 And if you screw up, ultimately, it doesn’t matter.
 Basically they are totally different environments.

 Of course, these are just our thoughts.
 We appreciate that others may feel differently.
-We also appreciate that it’s nice to do something different every once in a while.
-For us though, we enjoy having no brief, not knowing what will be coming next.
+We also appreciate that it’s nice to do something different every once in a while and we would never rule out doing them in future.
+For us though, for now at least, we enjoy having no brief, we enjoy not knowing what will be coming next.
 We enjoy the spontaneity that real weddings offer and delivering emotive images.
 We feel that a real wedding environment is the best way to showcase the quality and standard of our work.